Nallin90/project2test/README.md

 Each team will follow an Agile approach, and track needed tasks with JIRA.
 Daily Standups will happen separately for each group, led by the Team Leader.
 Each team must have a kanban board.
 It is recommended to track the team's velocity.
 ___
->## SLI (_Service Level Indicator_)
-1) Assurance of various metrics monitoring (AlertManagerFailing)
-2) Disk space reliability (DiskAlmostFull)
-3) Node space reliability (NodeMemoryFull)
-4) Suspicious or high traffic monitoring (HostNetworkTooMuchData)
-5) Comprehensive traffic monitoring
-6) Full application analysis
->## SLO (_Service Level Objective_)
-1) 90% guaranteed uptime whenever we can afford to host
-2) Guaranteed monitoring of traffic, health metrics, and error tracking
-3) Prevention of host disk running out of space by alerting you when disk space is 10% or below
-4) Prevention of nodes running out of space by alerting you when 10% or below
-5) Alert notification for high amounts of traffic or potential DDoS attacks
-6) Accurate traffic monitoring by tallying the exact number of requests and the specific kind of requests(GET,POST,etc...)
-7) Complete application metrics coverage including data aggregation of basic, memory, GC, HikariCP, HTTP, Tomcat, and Logback statistics
-____
 >### Deadline
 >June 20th, 2022
 >